CBP Officer

 What can we expect from pre academy training?

-Asked by AM over 4 years ago
+Asked by AM almost 5 years ago

 I've made it through the interview and passed.
 They are still rubnung backround check although it has been sent for higher review.
 I have the polygraph and drug test next.
 Last night I recieved a misdemeanor for reckless driving, what could happen?